AlinNast/CricketAndAnt1/README.md

     Log 17/10/22:
-Finished trhe cricke taniamtions, not good not terible, i should try a different aproach for the next sprite i should finish lvl design on intro to lounch demo-->
+Finished trhe cricke taniamtions, not good not terible, i should try a different aproach for the next sprite i should finish lvl design on intro to lounch demo

+    Log 27/10/22:
+Added sfx controller-->